sigmie/docs.sigmie.com/src/pages/docs/api/authentication.md

 ### HTTP Headers

-Authentication via HTTP headers in done with the following headers
+Authentication via HTTP headers is done with the following headers.

 | Header                 | Value                  |
 | ---------------------- | ---------------------- |